chriskynguyen/chriskynguyen/README.md

 - 👋 Hi, I’m @chriskynguyen or Christopher Nguyen
-- 👀 I’m interested in Artificial Intelligence and Machine Learning
+- 👀 I’m interested in Artificial Intelligence and the myriad of applications it has
-- 🌱 I’m currently learning NLP through Stanford online
+- 🌱 I’m currently learning NLP through Stanford online for a graduate certificate in AI
-- 📫 How to reach me chris.ky.nguyen@gmail.com
+- 📫 My email is chris.ky.nguyen@gmail.com and my LinkedIn is linkedin.com/in/christopher-nguyen-8a2897183

 <!---
 chriskynguyen/chriskynguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.